Wednesday, 25 July 2018

-Ten or so years ago it became part of the UNESCO designation - The Burren and Cliffs of Moher Global Geopark which saw the area receive a huge injection of funds to develop and preserve its geo-special features.
+Ten or so years ago it became part of the UNESCO designation - The Burren and Cliffs of Moher Global Geopark - which saw the area receive a huge injection of funds to develop and preserve its geo-special features.
 The area is riddled with caves and near Doolin is a cave with one of the world’s largest stalactites.
 The Burren is special for its glacial karst landscape, which I love, and the Cliffs of Moher for its mighty vertical sandstone and shale sea cliffs the highest in Europe they say.
 We might have to return - off season! to explore some of these wonderful things further.

-Very Quaint and twee!
+Very quaint and colourfully twee!

 Never underestimate the destination at the end of a country lane!

-This wee farming village offered some friendly assisted parking and access to the southern end of the Cliffs.
+This wee farming village offered some friendly assisted-parking and access to the southern end of the Cliffs

-Hag’s Head the southern and high end of the Cliffs
+Hag’s Head, the southern and high end of the Cliffs

 Looking to the south.